 - Overheating issues

-Sony Alpha A6500 – Best Sony camera for wildlife photography
+Sony Alpha A6500 – Best Budget Mirrorless for Wildlife

 This tiny camera does 11 fps photo speeds and has a 24.2-megapixel APSC sensor.
 For such a tiny and highly portable camera, this is amazing.